davidul/jwt/readme.md

 # JWT Command line

 Command line application for testing JWT.
 You can generate JWT and sign it.
+You can also generate public and private key for testing purposes.
 ## Commands
 ### Help
 ```shell